oracle/helm-charts/soa-suite/README.md

 This SOA Suite Helm chart has dependencies on the WebLogic Kubernetes Operator, an ingress controller (Traefik) and Oracle Database.

 - The WebLogic Kubernetes Operator chart needs to be installed prior to installing this chart.
 It is installed once to deploy any number of WebLogic or SOA domains.
+This version requires WebLogic Operator v3.4.0 or greater.

 - The Traefik ingress controller chart needs to be installed prior to installing this chart.
 It is installed once and used for any domain deployed.